fabricjs/fabricjs.github.io/src/content/docs/docs/core-concepts.md

 ## Animations

-FabricJS also support some basic animation utility.
+Fabric.js also support some basic animation utility.
 You can use animation library that supports objects to work with fabricJS.
 You can animate object positions, transform properties like scale, colors or matrices.
 As long as you can change the state during time from a value to aother you can create an animation.

-FabricJS animation utility is barebone if you have some specific need for some specific animation effect you are better searching a specific library to do that.
+Fabric.js animation utility is barebone if you have some specific need for some specific animation effect you are better searching a specific library to do that.

 ## Exports